manofgod747/The-Fundamental-Principles-of-Law/README.md

 Justice is the objective of Law

-Freedom is a given
+Freedom is given

-The best law is minimal.
-More text -> more interpretation -> more corruption
+* The best law is minimal
+* More text adds more interpretation
+* Rules are consentual or not
+* Consent is only possible through understanding
+* Understanding requires simplicity

 ## Axioms of Law
 1. Justice